-As of this writing, if you are an American citizen or legal permanent resident and age 62 or older you can purchase a lifetime pass for $80 which will admit you and those traveling in a single, non-commercial car with you to almost all Federal Fee areas that charge by car or you and up to 3 other adults over 16 (children 16 and under are free) to areas that charge entrance fees by person.
+As of this writing, if you are an American citizen or legal permanent resident and age 62 or older, you can purchase a lifetime pass for $80 which will admit you and those traveling in a single, non-commercial car with you to almost all Federal Fee areas that charge by car or you and up to three other adults over 16 (children 16 and under are free) to areas that charge entrance fees on a per-person basis.

 Unless you are traveling by car just to the Grand Canyon and back, purchasing one of these passes may result in considerable savings.
 I can think of eight Federal fee areas my wife and I have visited that are located along the four-hour drive from Phoenix to the Grand Canyon.
 Per-car fees range from $5 to $20 or $30 per site and the per person site fees are around $10 per person.
 If you are considering side trips on a longer stay, you might save some money with one of these passes.